Have you tried to learn copywriting by reading blog posts?

 Teaching yourself copywriting can feel like a difficult task.

 But it doesn’t need to be so hard, if you apply a solid system.
-A good learning system stretches beyond writing techniques.
+A good learning system stretches beyond understanding copywriting techniques.
 You also need to understand the structure of good copy, how to streamline your writing process, and learn to evaluate your own writing.

 In this article, I reveal the 5-step system I used to teach myself copywriting.
-This system works whether you want to become a copywriter or if you’re a coach or entrepreneur wanting to write better copy for your own business.
+This system works whether you want to become a copywriter or if you’re a coach, consultant, or entrepreneur wanting to write better copy for your own business.

 What is copywriting?

-Blog writing is different from copywriting.
+Blog writing (or content writing) is different from copywriting.
 In a blog post, your purpose is to educate a reader and encourage him to implement your advice.
-This is how you build your authority as a blogger, and how readers come to trust you.
+This is how you build your authority, and how readers will start to trust you.

 Yes, that’s it.
 Stealing.